 Contribution: The contribution that these investments make to the objectives of the Authority is to support effective treasury management activities.

-Further details: Full details of the Authority's policies and its plan for 2020/21 for treasury management investments are covered in a separate document, the treasury management strategy.
+Further details: Full details of the Authority's policies and its plan for 2022/23 for treasury management investments are covered in a separate document, the treasury management strategy, available elsewhere on this agenda.

 Service Investments: Loans